-Number of dr ug and alcoho I related conduct ca ses

-2014 Violation Sanction Special Circumstances

-Cases

-Case #1 Alcoholic Written warning At off-campus event at a

-Beverages conference (reportable on

-another college's clery

-geography) student received

-citation for underage drinking.

-Case # 2 Utilizing Written reprimand Occurred off-campus at an

-illegal Game suspension athletic event.
-Game suspension

-substances Referral to issued by athletics.
-Referral,

-counseling counseling based on student

-recognition that help was

-N sought.

-2016 Violation Sanction Special Circumstances

-Cases

-Case #1 Misuse of Written reprimand No special circumstances.

-drugs Occurred on campus

-Case #2 Alleged Not applicable Investigation determined that no

-Misuse of violation of law or college policy

-drugs was conducted as no drug use

-0 "0 A 11 1 NI (P II by student was evident.

-Case #3 Alleged Not applicable Investigation determined that no

-Misuse of violation of law or college policy

-Drugs was conducted as no drug use

-Commonat Violation Sanction by student was evident.

-Current violation Sanction Special Circumstances

-Cases #1 Alcoholic Probation At student event, Incident

-Case #1 Probation involved several other conduct

-Beverages violations which resulted in a

-more serious sanction.
+Number of d rug and alcoho I related conduct ca ses 2016 Cases Violation Sanction Special Circumstances Case #1 Misuse of drugs Written reprimand No special circumstances.
+Occurred on campus.
+Case #2 Alleged Misuse of drugs Not applicable Investigation determined that no violation of law or college policy was conducted as no drug use by student was evident.
+Case #3 Alleged Misuse of Drugs Not applicable Investigation determined that no violation of law or college policy was conducted as no drug use by student was evident.
+2017 Cases Violation Sanction Special Circumstances Case #1 Alcoholic Beverages Probation At student event.
+Incident involved several other conduct violations which resulted in a more serious sanction.

-After review of the conduct cases from program years 2014, 2016 and current it was determined that there is consistency in the sanctions issued and that where more serious sanctions were given, the special circumstances warranted it.
+After review of the statistics reported in the annual security report and conduct cases from calendar years 2016 and 2017 it was determined that sanctions were consistently issued and that where more serious sanctions were given, the special circumstances warranted it.